The determining role of covariances in large networks of stochastic neurons: The model

 which is closed since for each population \(J\), \(\E{S}[J]\) and \(\E{B}[J]\) are functions of expectations of active and refractory fractions.
 Since the approximation used to close the system does not depend on the specific choice of parameters \(\eta \in H\), any explicit dependence on \(\eta\) disappeared.
 Thus, the macroscopic dynamics predicted by the model only depend on the averages of parameters over populations.
-This will be the case for any macroscopic model obtained from a closure of the system given in \eqref{eq.DSopen}, as long as the approximations used to close the system do not depend explicitly on \(\eta\).
+This will be the case for any macroscopic model obtained from a closure of the system given in \cref{eq.DSopen}, as long as the approximations used to close the system do not depend explicitly on \(\eta\).

-The mean-field system given in \eqref{eq.meanfield} is studied in details in \cite{painchaud_beyond_2022} where it is shown to be closely related to Wilson--Cowan's equations \cite{wilson_excitatory_1972}: if the refractory fractions are forced to their equilibrium solutions \(\E{R}[J] = \frac{\beta_J}{\gamma_J} \E{A}[J]\), the resulting system is equivalent to Wilson--Cowan's.
-In the next section, we go further and present a solution to the moment closure problem posed by \eqref{eq.DSopen} that includes second-order moments.
+The mean-field system given in \cref{eq.meanfield} has been studied in detail by \textcite{painchaud_beyond_2022} where it is shown to be closely related to Wilson--Cowan's equations \parencite{wilson_excitatory_1972}: if the refractory fractions are forced to their equilibrium solutions \(\E{R}[J] = \frac{\beta_J}{\gamma_J} \E{A}[J]\), the resulting system is equivalent to Wilson--Cowan's.
+In the next section, we go further and present a solution to the moment closure problem posed by \cref{eq.DSopen} that includes second-order moments, with the goal of improving the mean-field model's predictions of the expectations of the active, refractory and sensitive fractions of each population.